mhdned/FEZrs/README.md

-# openrs libary
+# FEZrs libary
-openrs is the name of library that is developed by FEZtool
+FEZrs is the name of library that is developed by FEZtool